 The only way I can explain this strange behavior is to speculate that I came down with an acute case of OCD (obsessive compulsive disorder)!
 A day or so after having hiked to Blake Mountain (the first time!), I noticed that there is another obvious route for reaching this destination.
 I became obsessed with giving this route a try, and I felt compelled to try it (sooner rather than later)!

 On the positive side of the equation, the snow conditions on 15-March were ideal for bushwhacking.
 Recent rain, followed by below freezing temperatures, had consolidated the snowpack into a firm mass.
 This was perfect for the mixed conditions I encountered, which consisted of large patches of snow intermixed with patches of bare ground.
-There was never a need to put on snowshoes since I could walk on top of the rain-hardened snow with just my bare boots.
+There was never a need to use snowshoes or Microspikes since I could walk on top of the rain-hardened snow with bare boots.

 And even though my destination was the same, the two routes were completely different.
 At least this was consistent with my goal of trying to do something different on each of my hikes.
 The map presented below shows the route taken on 09-March and the one taken on 15-March (click to enlarge).